My Giant: Critical response

 Roger Ebert stated: "The movie, which could have been a funny send-up of Hollywood talent requirements, gets distracted by subplots...after its promising start, My Giant isn't a comedy about an agent and a giant, so much as the heartwarming tale of a guy who learns to be a better family man."

-CNN's Paul Tatara stated: "Crystal is Crystal throughout, and I still like him for it.
+CNN's Paul Tatara stated Billy Crystal "is Crystal throughout, and I still like him for it.
 Muresan, on the other hand, is sweet but, shall we say, a limited performer.
 He also speaks as if he's storing potatoes in his cheeks for the oncoming Romanian winter.
 He's not any good, but, then again, Harrison Ford would be hard pressed to pretend that he's 7-foot-7.
 My Giant would probably play better to children.
 There's an itty-bitty bit of swearing.
 Beware of sugar comas."

 The review of the film's original VHS release from Entertainment Weekly was one of its few genuine praises, from critic David Everitt, describing the tape as "a watchable rental.
 Crystal's wisenheimer Long Island charm wears well, and Muresan, the 7-foot-7 Washington Wizards center, is surprisingly endearing, especially when you can understand what he's saying.
 Watch for Steven Seagal's amusing cameo."

 Lisa Alspector of the Chicago Reader reviewed the film positively and stated: "My Giant is exciting partly because it dares to get so close to [its] idea, even though it then pulls back."
 On Rotten Tomatoes, the film has an approval rating of 21% based on reviews from 28 critics.